Spend A Rainy Day in These Stockton, California Places

 Terra Coffee Roasters: Coffee meets art at this micro-roaster located inside the Yosemite Street Village.
 This great neighborhood space gives you an opportunity to see a slice of art and community, while you sip on your favorite caffeinated beverage.
 Order the rich and creamy, Dulce De Leche Latte, strong enough to give you the jolt you need!

 If you’re looking to stay active with or without the kids, try these fun indoor facilities.
 You’ll be bouncing off the walls and solving puzzles to escape exciting rooms!

-- Oak Park Ice Skating Arena: The ice rink offers a little something fun for everyone!
+Oak Park Ice Skating Rink: The ice rink offers a little something fun for everyone!
 Activities include open public skate opportunities, learn to skate sessions, and even a coffee club, where parents and their young children enjoy coffee and doughnuts as you skate and socialize!

 Watch some indoor sports

 Root for your favorite local team at these indoor sporting centers.
 Stockton is stocked full action-packed sporting events for every member of the family, from collegiate sports to professional hockey games, try visiting a game on a rainy day!

 Pacific Athletics: The Pacific Athletics Department is comprised of eighteen teams including men and women’s basketball, golf, and water polo.
 Buy one, get one free game day tickets are available on the Stockton Savings Pass!

 San Joaquin Delta College Athletics: This community college athletic department features a breadth of male and female team sports from basketball to soccer and swimming to wrestling.

 Stockton Kings: The whole family can experience exhilarating NBA G League basketball action in the Stockton Arena, as players captivate fans with a handful of dunks, alley-oops, and three-pointer scores on the court!